 Workers Compensation Claims

-As I explain in the Ultimate Missouri Work Comp Book, Workers’ compensation law differs from other types of personal injury claims.
-Workers’ compensation laws were developed as a response to the needs of injured miners who had no recourse for financial recovery after a work accident.
+Work comp laws were developed as a response to the needs of injured miners who had no recourse for financial recovery after a work accident, and they’re still very important to workers today.

-Workers’ Compensation laws are generally designed to ensure that employees who are injured or disabled on the job are provided with fair monetary compensation.
-But sometimes companies and private employers disregard these laws and fail to pay sufficient money to those injured or disabled on the job.
+Unfortunately, companies and private employers have been known disregard these laws and fail to pay sufficient money to those injured or disabled on the job.
 From sending employees to “employer-biased doctors” to threatening injured employees with termination, unfair treatment of injured employees is commonplace in workers’ compensation claims.
-This is the primary reason why it is critical to contact an experienced worker’s compensation lawyer at Schultz & Myers law firm from the start.

 Temporary Total Disability (TTD)